Ayush00700/HousieGameOOPSAssignment/README.md

 - Moderator class itself is the Main Class.
 Generally, on reading several patterns, I came to realize that Driver Classes should be preferred which calls Moderator and Player Classes seperately.

 - Packages have not been implemented which increases the scalability and would have made the entire code cleaner.
+This was because I was facing issue with VSCode, so I couldn't implemend packages.